Image of graduating class of 2019Masters in Addiction Counseling in Psychology

 Handbook for Addiction Counselors – You can access the Handbook for Addictions Counseling from the link by selecting the option titled “CAC Training Program Handbook for Addiction Counselors”

 The application priority deadline is March 1st.
 All materials received by March 1st of the year you plan to enroll will be given full consideration for admission.
 Applications may be submitted after March 1st of the year you plan to enroll, however, applications received after March 1st of the year you plan to enroll will be reviewed on a rolling basis until all spaces are filled for that year.
-If you apply after March 1st, please email Brad Conner at brad.conner@colostate.edu and indicate that you have submitted an application.
+If you apply after March 1st, please email Rebecca Breniman at rebecca.breniman@colostate.edu and indicate that you have submitted an application.

 Application instructions and link are located here